dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1801.md

 Figure 18.2  Crossing the boundary against the flow of control

 Even in a monolithic, statically linked executable, this kind of disciplined partitioning can greatly aid the job of developing, testing, and deploying the project.
-Teams can work independently of each other on their own components without treading on each other’s toes.
+Teams can work independently of each other on their own components without treading on each other's toes.
 High-level components remain independent of lower-level details.

 Communications between components in a monolith are very fast and inexpensive.
 They are typically just function calls.
 Consequently, communications across source-level decoupled boundaries can be very chatty.